tighten/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please report potential security vulnerabilities to [matt@tighten.co](mailto:matt@tighten.co).
+Report potential security vulnerabilities to [matt@tighten.co](mailto:matt@tighten.co).
 All security vulnerabilities will be addressed promptly.